 Best for: More trendy cocktail bar than Butch Cassidy and tumbleweed.

 Like the name suggests, sneaker boots occupy a halfway house between the durability of boots and the comfort and trendy aesthetic of sneakers.
 Bringing new life to standard silhouettes, sneaker boots are as youthful, high-energy, and versatile as your favorite pair of sneakers—but optimized for winter.
 They’re also a great choice for traveling as they’ll survive a rainstorm or muddy terrain while offering superior support for your feet.

 Allbirds Tree Toppers

 This minimalist sneaker boot delivers both comfort and cutting-edge eco-technology with its flexible design that conforms to the movement of your feet.
 It also has a wonderfully bouncy midsole made from Brazilian sugarcane, the world’s first carbon-negative EVA, and the laces are made from 100% recycled polyester.

-Check our in-depth Allbirds review to learn more about the brand.
+Check our in-depth Allbirds review to learn more about the shoes, or read our story behind Allbirds to learn more about the brand itself.

 Best for: The indisputable acme of eco-friendly cool.